microsoft/PowerToys/README.md

 Install from the [Microsoft PowerToys GitHub releases page][github-release-link].
 Click on `Assets` to show the files available in the release and then click on `PowerToysSetup-0.33.1-x64.exe` to download the PowerToys installer.

-This is our preferred method.
+This is our(Microsoft) preferred method.

 #### Experimental version
 To install the Video Conference mute, please use the [v0.28 pre-release experimental version of PowerToys][github-prerelease-link] to try out this version.
-It includes all improvements from v0.27 in addition to the Video conference utility.
+It includes all the improvements from v0.27 in addition to the Video conference utility.
 Click on `Assets` to show the files available in the release and then download the .exe installer.

 We hope to have an updated version in February 2021 with the new DirectShow driver.

 ### Via WinGet (Preview)
 Download PowerToys from [WinGet](https://github.com/microsoft/winget-cli#installing-the-client).
-To install PowerToys, run the following command from the command line / PowerShell:
+To install the PowerToys software, run the following command from the command line / PowerShell:

 ```powershell
 WinGet install powertoys